 When will the RFPs for the Grants Program be issued?

 The SFPUC estimates that RFPs will be released before May 2017.
-Details for the RFP will be available on this page by April 2017.

 Why did the Greenhouses close?